-As you introduce new products or add new features to existing products, your variable costs go up.
+As you introduce new products or add new features to existing products, your fixed costs go up.
 New materials, components, vendors, and support functions increase your overhead.
 Every new part or variant that you add to your product portfolio drives up the cost of complexity.
 And you must eventually offset these increases by increasing prices or reducing costs.
+The alternative is to see reduced profit margins, reduced competitiveness and ability to react to changing market conditions.
+Managing complexity downwards is a constant battle and needs better tools to track and deliver on.

 Complexity can result from: